-- Title VI of the Civil Rights Act of 1954, - Title VIII and Section of the Civil Rights Act of 1968, (As amended by the Community Development Act of 1974) - Executive Order 11063,
+• Title VI of the Civil Rights Act of 1964,

-- Section 504 of Rehabilitation Act of 1973, - The Age Discrimination Act of 1975, I .The Fair Housing Amendments Act of 1988, - The Americans With Disabilities Act of 1990, and - State and local fair housing and civil rights laws, tenant-landlord laws, and zoning restrictions, and
+- Title VIII and Section of the Civil Rights Act of 1968, (As amended by the Community Development Act of 1974) - Executive Order 11063, - Section 504 of the Rehabilitation Act of 1973, - The Age Discrimination Act of 1975, - The Americans With Disabilities Act of 1990, and - State and local fair housing and civil rights laws, tenant-landlord laws, and zoning restrictions.

-Any legislation protecting the individual rights of residents, applicants or staff which may subsequently be enacted.
+Any legislation protecting the individual rights of residents, applicants, or staff which may subsequently be enacted.